liazylee/lip_reading/Literature review/Thesis_lip_reading.md

 directions of the temporal sequence, which is essential for understanding the context of visual speech.

-Finally, a Connectionist Temporal Classification (CTC) layer aligns the input sequences with their corresponding transcriptions without requiring pre-segmentation, a method particularly well-suited for tasks with variable-length inputs and outputs.
+Finally, a Connectionist Temporal Classification (CTC) layer aligns the input sequences with their corresponding transcriptions without requiring pre-segmentation through character-level predictions. a method particularly well-suited for tasks with variable-length inputs and outputs.
 The output of the CTC layer is then passed through a softmax activation function to generate a probability distribution over the possible transcriptions for each sequence.

 This system design, which integrates face detection, convolutional neural networks, LSTM layers, and CTC within an end-to-end trainable model, is tailored to maximize performance for sentence-level lip-reading tasks.
 By utilizing the